egione/Agnentro/agnentro/README.txt

 SYSTEM REQUIREMENTS

 Access to a command line in Linus, MacOS, or Windows.
 For Linux, you will need GCC, which is usually already present.
 For MacOS, you'll need clang.
-For Windows, you'll need MinGW, which is awkward but can be made to work reliably.
+For Windows, you'll need Mingw-w64, which is awkward but can be made to work reliably.

 APPS